zimolzak/medinfo-2019-notes/Readme.md

 2-3. demog, meds, comorb not so much.
 Specif, HR, cr, Cl, wbc, hgb, RR.

-AMI and post MI one year mort
+AMI and post MI one year Mortality
 --------

 FSU.
 CADILLAC, PAMI, TIMI score, etc. Also MIMIC III.
 40k pts, 11 yr.
 First ICD, 7590 admissions, resulted in like 5000 some admissions after excluding some stuff, maybe excluded some missingness.
 Used WEKA, like 20 models??, also TensorFlow?
 Notes info was in there some. simple LR like AUC 0.90.
 LMT logistic model tree.
-Deep FNN auc 0.75?
+Deep FNN AUC 0.75?
 Next best published ones were AUC 0.84.
 Word embeddings: pretrained.
 That's the enhanced model (and now tanh instead of ReLu).
 Now like 200 ish features.
 Acc 86 --> 93.
 F measure 0.72 --> 0.93.
 Text + admission